etomuc/CPC464-iRAM1024/README.md

 Legacy software that supports the DK'Tronics memory standard will be able to access up to 576K of RAM ([the maximum suppored by DK'Tronics](https://www.cpcwiki.eu/index.php/Standard_Memory_Expansions#Standard_128K-512K_Expansions_.28dk.27tronics.2Fdobbertin-style.29)).
 More recent software, like e.g. SymbOS, with support for the [enhanced Yarek/RAM7 standard](https://www.cpcwiki.eu/index.php/Standard_Memory_Expansions#Extended_1M-4M_Expansions_.28RAM7.2FYarek-style.29) will see the full 1024K.

+> [!IMPORTANT]
+> This version will properly work only in the Amstrad CPC 464 and 664.
+It will not work in the Amstrad Plus and GX4000 models and can potentially cause harm to them.
+>
+> It also won't fit into the CPC6128 but there is a special CPC6128 version (iRAM/640 and in the future also iRAM/1088).
+See other projects on this Github profile.

 ## Variations

 The same PCB supports 3 RAM configurations: